bestia-dev/GuitaraokeLeader/README.md

 ### capitulation

 I give up.
 Perfectly sync video playback on many devices is not possible.
 The sound is the problem, we can hear the smallest out-of-sync.
 The solution is simple.
 Mute the sound by default.
 The Followers need only to see the lyrics.
 The sound will come only from the Leader.
 Probably he will use a loud bluetooth speaker connected to his phone.
 Done!
 Full capitulation :-(

 ## WebView

-Having separate app for the server and open Chrome for the Leader page didn't work out, because the server went to sleep because there was no user interaction.
+Having separate app for the server and open Chrome for the Leader page didn't work out, because the server went to sleep when there was no user interaction.
 I added a WebView in the app and now the Leader page is inside the app.
 The server text for debugging is now accessible with the button `show server`.

 ## TODO

 https://bestia.dev/guitaraoke/ is the starting point.
 Explain step by step how to use it

-follower can reconnect automatically if it looses websocket connection.
-Or he joins later. iPhone does not obey full screen

 Add song should be easier
 public void onDownloadStart(String url, String userAgent, String contentDisposition, String mimetype, long contentLength) {
     //Do something with this URL (like queue a download) }

 leader page can create QRcode with Follower page
 make a video tutorial
 Playlist: songs and play order
-Show how many followers

 songs not working:
 you really got me